Meili: Enabling SmartNIC as a Service in the Cloud: Programming Model

-{\it Packet Transformation --- \texttt{pkt\_trans()}.} This takes the input as a packet structure, and allows users' programs to access, compute, and modify the headers, payload, and per-packet metadata by a \uco, such as changing the egress ports.
+{\underline{\it Packet Transformation --- \texttt{pkt\_trans()}.}} This takes a packet structure as input and allows users' programs to access, compute, and modify the headers, payload, and per-packet metadata by a \uco, such as changing the egress ports.
+Then it returns the processed packet.